 - A change in your medication

 If it’s BPH, your doctor may recommend medications to control the size of your prostate or surgery such as transurethral resection of the prostate (TURP) to remove part of the prostate.
 For women with a pelvic prolapse, physical therapy (pelvic floor therapy) and other exercises (such as Kegels) are typically pursued first as conservative measures before surgery is considered.

 If you are experiencing acute symptoms, see your doctor right away, so they can start treatment and resolve the problem quickly.

-No matter if it’s acute or chronic, don’t let urinary retention stop your flow.
+Whether it's a short-term or long-term issue, don’t let urinary retention stop your flow.
 To find a Banner Health specialist near you, visit bannerhealth.com.